-Monroe County is prepared to receive, process and distribute medication, supplies and equipment to Points of Distribution (POD) sites and hospitals throughout Monroe County.
+Monroe County is prepared to receive, process and distribute medication, supplies and equipment to Point of Dispensing (POD) sites and hospitals throughout Monroe County.

 In the event of a large-scale public health emergency affecting Monroe County it may be necessary to administer vaccine and/or dispense medication to our entire population of approximately 735,000 citizens.
 An event of this magnitude would rapidly exceed the county’s resources and ability to respond in a timely and sustained manner.
-Depending upon the type of health emergency at-hand, a quick, seemless and comprehensive response will be required to minimize illness and death.
+Depending upon the type of health emergency at-hand, a quick, seamless, and comprehensive response will be required to minimize illness and death.

 The Monroe County Civil Preparedness Initiative (CPI) establishes a working partnership between Monroe County and all municipalities (city/towns/villages), to share responsibilities in responding to a large-scale public health emergency.
 In a major emergency, Points-of Dispensing (PODS) would be established in your community.
 You would be directed there to receive medications and possibly other materials.

 There are a number of public health related events which may necessitate this type of response including acts of terrorism (anthrax, smallpox, plague) and naturally occurring events such as pandemic influenza.